2.2.3 University Payroll

 d.
 Stale-Dated Checks

 Paychecks are negotiable for six months from date of issue.
 Stale-dated checks should be returned to Payroll for reissue.
-Funds from checks not cashed after one year from date of issue must be remitted to the State of California Unclaimed Property Bureau.
+Funds from checks not cashed after one year from date of issue are remitted to the Unclaimed Property Bureau.

 e.
 Delivery of Final Paycheck